 The procedure is to turn the tap forward one-third to one-half turn, or until you feel increased resistance.
-Then turn it backward until you feel it turning more easily one-quarter to one-half turn, typically.
+Then turn it backward until you feel it turning more easily: one-quarter to one-half turn, typically.
 For deep tapping, it will usually be necessary to go partway in, then unscrew the tap entirely so that you can clean the chips out before continuing.

 Generally, you should use some sort of cutting fluid with taps.
 There are special cutting oils made for the purpose, but these are not usually needed except when power tools are used.
 For general hand tapping of steel, any convenient oil will do nicely; for aluminum, kerosene is best.

 I keep a couple of containers on my workbench, one filled with used motor oil, one with kerosene.
-I just dip the tap into the appropriate can before I ,start to cut threads with it.
+I just dip the tap into the appropriate can before I start to cut threads with it.
 I use the old motor oil because I have it on hand, and because it doesn't matter if I leave chips in it from the tapping, since that oil is used only for cutting, not lubrication.

 It is essential that you drill the correct size hole for the size of tap you are using.
 If the hole is too small, you are very likely to break the tap when you try to cut the threads.
 If the hole is oversize, the tap will go through easily. but the threads will be shallow and easy to strip.
 When you buy taps, you should also buy drill bits to go with them.
 These bits should be kept with the taps, and used only for drilling holes that are to be tapped.

 Drill bits come in four size systems: fractional, number, letter, and metric sizes.
 Most small home workshops will already have a set of fractional size bits, typically from 1/16-inch to 1/4-inch in 1/64-inch increments.
 This type of set will work after a fashion, but if this is all you have, you will not have the exact correct size for most size taps.
 The most popular tap sizes require a number-size drill bit to make the proper-sized hole.
-For instance, a #10-32 tap (the size designation is explained in the accompanying story) requires a #21 drill bit for proper fit.
+For instance, a #10-32 tap (the size designation is explained below) requires a #21 drill bit for proper fit.
 This is in between 5/32-inch and 11/64-inch.
 If you used a 5/32-inch bit, you would be very likely to break your tap.
 If you used an 11/64-inch bit, the tap would go through the hole okay but the threads would be shallow and easily stripped.